garrandall/popular-music-data/tracks/finesse-bruno-mars-cardi-b.md

 Oh yeah, we drippin' in finesse and getting paid, ow

-Ooh, don't we look good together?
+Oh, don't we look good together?
 There's a reason why they watch all night long (All night long) Yeah, I know we'll turn heads forever (Forever)
 So tonight, I'm gonna show you off